nbrandaleone-blog/myblog/_posts/2019-04-29-Goodbye-Joe.md

 ---
 ![Erlang logo](/images/erlang.jpg)

 [Joe Armstrong](https://en.wikipedia.org/wiki/Joe_Armstrong_(programmer)), one of the creators of the Erlang language, died a little over a week ago on April 20, 2019.
-The Erlang language, is now over 30 years old, is second most popular virtual machine (i.e. BEAM) after the JVM.
+The Erlang language is now over 30 years old, and it is the second most popular virtual machine (i.e. BEAM) after the JVM.
 It is the first production grade language to focus on concurrency at scale.
-It is common for Erlang programs to spin up tens to hundredes of thousands of processes.
+It is common for an Erlang program to spin-up hundreds of thousands of processes.

 Although Erlang was originally written to power voice switches at Ericcson, Cisco now ships two million devices a year running Erlang.
 It is estimated 90% of all internet traffic goes through [Erlang](https://twitter.com/guieevc/status/1002494428748140544) controlled nodes.